sophgo/torch-tpu/README.md

 ### Prerequisites

-Firstly, get `tpu-train` and `TPU1686` repo cloned and orgnize them like so:
+Firstly, get `tpu-train`, `tpuv7-runtime` and `TPU1686` repos cloned and orgnize them like so:

 ```
 torch-tpu-dev/
+├── tpuv7-runtime
 ├── TPU1686
 └── tpu-train
 ```